Host a Public Policy Fellow

 • Looking to pursue a mid- or senior-level role in policy or advocacy

-• Committed to ending educational inequity
+• Committed to access and opportunity

 • Self-motivated